Mfallh/module2_dataviz/README.md

-# module2_dataviz

-# Project: Data Visualization : Impact of COVID on happiness
+# Module 2 Project: Data Visualization : Impact of COVID on Happiness

 ## Overview